bludit/documentation-english/developers/content-pages/index.md

 ```

 ## List all the pages
-This snippet code print the `title` of all of pages in the system with the status published.
+This snippet code prints the `title` of all of pages in the system with the status published.

 ```
 <?php